geni-ndirangu/assignment-2--senior-capstone--mwd-410--fall-2019/README.md

 * `gulp build` should trigger the production track and generate the `prod` folder.

 ### JSON Database File
-* Format the entire key-value structure of your data, such as usernames, passwords, prefernces, etc, as JSON in a file called `data.json`.
+* Format the entire key-value structure of your data, such as usernames, passwords, preferences, etc, as JSON in a file called `data.json`.
 * Place `data.json` in the root of your project.

 ## Due Date